Fiza-102/Visualization-and-EDA-of-MARKET-FOOD-EXPORT-DATASET/README.md

-# data_visualization
+# data_visualization //
 a task project
 The dataset used here is a Market Food export dataset.
-This was in the form of xlsx format.
-I have uploaded the dataset successfully in my notebook After that I 've checked if Data has null values using .isnull() .
+This was in the form of xlsx format.// I have uploaded the dataset successfully in my notebook After that I 've checked if Data has null values using .isnull() .
 Since it has null values so, i've used .dropna() .
 Now the columns in dataset are - DATE , DESCRIPTION , UNIT & PLACE.